dd238/FaceLink/README.md

 * Linkedin API call function that returns dict

 ### Paul
-* FB user class w/ attributes from dict
+* FB user class w/ attributes from dict (and any other useful functions you can think of)

 ### Christina
-* Linkedin user class w/ attributes from dict
+* Linkedin user class w/ attributes from dict (and any other useful functions you can think of)

+### Later
+* search function for FB that returns FB user objects
+* search function for Linkedin that returns Linkedin user objects
+* function to compare users
+* Web based UI front end